 Anyone who wants to drive in Ontario or in other parts of Canada must pass both a knowledge test and a road test before they can get behind the wheel on their own.
-However, you have to go through several steps before you can obtain a totally unrestricted license, known as a G license.
+However, you have to go through several steps before you can obtain a totally unrestricted licence, known as a G licence.

 Because of the risk associated with novice drivers, the Ministry of Transportation Ontario (MTO) employs a graduated licensing program (GDL).
 Here's how it works.

-The G1 license is the first step on the path to obtaining an Ontario driver's license.
+The G1 licence is the first step on the path to obtaining an Ontario driver's licence.
 If you're a first-time driver, this is where you start.
 To qualify, you must:

-G1 licenses also have a number of restrictions that include:
+G1 licences also have a number of restrictions that include:

-If you passed the Ontario G1 driving test (also known as the G2 license test or G1 exit road test), congratulations!
+If you passed the Ontario G1 driving test (also known as the G2 licence test or G1 exit road test), congratulations!
 You've graduated from a G1 driver to a G2 driver.
-This is the next step toward obtaining an unrestricted Ontario driver's license, but you must spend another 12 months practicing before you can take a driving test for the G license.
+This is the next step toward obtaining an unrestricted Ontario driver's licence, but you must spend another 12 months practicing before you can take a driving test for the G licence.

-Other than passing the driving test, a G2 license gives you new freedoms behind the wheel, but still maintains a level of restrictions to keep you focused on the road.
+Other than passing the driving test, a G2 licence gives you new freedoms behind the wheel, but still maintains a level of restrictions to keep you focused on the road.
 These restrictions include: